 “Where did that come from?” exclaimed Jack’s friend, looking over at him.

 “I have no idea,” answered Jack.

-The next day, Jack visited Pet Pal Animal Shelter and met an unlikely dog that he would take home.
+The next day, Jack visited Pet Pal Animal Shelter and met an unlikely dog that he would end up taking home.
 Among other health issues, the little Terrier-type female had a hernia, most likely as a result of overbreeding, starting as a puppy herself.
 She was also very shy.
 “The shelter volunteers surmised that she most likely had lived her entire life in a cage,” said Jack.
-She had been pulled, along with other dogs, from a hoarding situation…out of Alabama.
+She had been pulled, along with other dogs, from a hoarding situation out of Alabama.

 The words to “Oh!
 Susanna,” the song Jack had been humming the day before, include the line: “For I come from Alabama with my banjo on my knee…”

 Jack named his new companion Allie.